cca/equella_scripts/collection-export/readme.md

 Options:
-  --collection <UUID>  UUID of collection to export --html               Write a brief HTML index for each item --item <UUID>        UUID of single item to export --name               Use item name for export folders instead of UUID --no-mods            Do not write strict MODS XML for each item --syllabus           Convert courseInfo syllabus metadata to MODS --verbose            Print debug info
+  --collection <UUID>  UUID of collection to export --html               Write a brief HTML index
+  --item <UUID>        UUID of single item to export --name               Use item name for export folders instead of UUID --no-map             Do not apply collection-specific MODS maps --no-mods            Do not write strict MODS XML --verbose            Print debug info

 You can also specify any valid EQUELLA search parameters such as "--status DRAFT,ARCHIVE" or "--modifiedBefore 2020-01-01".